How we help

 'We are not just a hostel, we are a community'

+Many vulnerable men are caught in a revolving door cycle which sees them trying to get their lives back on track, then relapsing and ending up back in prison or on the streets.
 When men come out of prison there are endless opportunities for them to slip back into previous patterns of drug-use and crime if they are not offered appropriate advice and support.
 80% of men who join our Supported Housing Programme come directly from prison.

 Our Supported Housing Programme has two stages; ‘A New Future’ and ‘Move-on’.

 In 2013, we improved the first stage of our Supported Housing Programme by introducing a 12-week programme each weekday morning, focusing on recovery and resettlement through process groups and educational sessions.
 We encourage the participating cohort to work through issues together, sharing experiences, challenging one another and resolving conflict.
 This has helped build resilience to increase the men's ability to cope with the day-to-day social, emotional and practical pressures.